top of page

 Is it any wonder that we have a health crisis in this country?
 We’re killing ourselves with sugar and artificial sweeteners instead of eating real, wholesome, nutrient-dense, anti-inflammatory food.
 And often, we don’t even realize it; sugar and sweeteners are hidden in everyday foods under a variety of different names for sugar, making it easy to eat sugar without even knowing it’s there.

-The SHAPE Program is designed to eliminate added sugars and artificial sweeteners from your diet so that you can improve your health.
+The SHAPE ReClaimed Program is designed to eliminate added sugars and artificial sweeteners from your diet so that you can improve your health.
 Why?
 Because sugar consumption is linked with obesity, heart disease, diabetes, cancer and a host of other health disorders.
 Artificial sweeteners like aspartame, saccharine and sucralose have also been proven to create toxicity in our bodies.

 So, what can you do to avoid added sugars and sweeteners?
 Choose to eat the fresh, healthy foods as outlined in the SHAPE Program, and learn how to cook meals that don’t require cans and boxes of ingredients.
 By avoiding processed foods, you’ll eliminate a major source of hidden sugars.